 DER GERÜSTBAUER: Why?

-DER GERÜSTBAUER: That means that only Scafom-rux customers rent from you?
+DER GERÜSTBAUER: That means that only Scafom-rux customers rent scaffolding from you?

 Stephan Winterhoff: As you know, the Scafom-rux Group is a supplier for a wide range of approved scaffolding systems.
-Users of all systems can rent supplementary material from us.
+Users of all scaffolding systems can rent supplementary scaffolding material from us.

-DER GERÜSTBAUER: Do you have all the standard systems available for rental?
+DER GERÜSTBAUER: Do you have all the standard scaffolding systems available for scaffold rental?

-DER GERÜSTBAUER: For scaffolding users, there are sufficient possibilities today to acquire material by means of favourable hire-purchase or leasing options.
+DER GERÜSTBAUER: For scaffold users, there are sufficient possibilities today to acquire scaffolding material by means of favourable hire-purchase or leasing options.
 Why do customers still choose the more expensive option of short-term rental?

 Stephan Winterhoff: Yes, you could say that.
 Anyone who is betting on a sustained fall in raw material prices - and we all hope that this price trend will settle at a lower level than today in the foreseeable future - is exactly right with us in terms of renting scaffolding material.
 However, buying materials still has its place these days.
 Consider the 80:20 rule.
 If the scaffolding is ever a little more expensive, the scaffolder may have to put it up for one more building project than usual to pay it off.
 But the long-lasting scaffolds can easily cope with that.

 In over 15 countries, Scafom-rux gives you the option to rent your scaffolding systems on flexible terms.
 So take a look at the website of your nearest Scafom-rux location or contact our team directly.